-Details of the harvests of Atlantic salmon by size group (small salmon, large salmon) in terms of weight (kg) and number of fish overall and by Salmon Fishing Area are provided in Table 3 for the years 2000 to 2015.
-Harvests of Atlantic salmon in the Labrador subsistence fisheries ranged from 15.6t in 2000 to 42.4t in 2015 (Table 3).
-With the exception of 2013 and 2015, the small salmon size group comprises greater than 50% of the total harvest by weight, usually greater than 70% by number of salmon harvested (Table 3).
-In terms of number of salmon harvested, the subsistence food fisheries annually harvested 4,800 to 11,100 small salmon over the period 2000 to 2015 and large salmon harvests ranged from 1,400 to 6,400 fish, with the peak catches of small salmon in 2011 and large salmon in 2013 (Table 3).
+Details of the harvests of Atlantic salmon by size group (small salmon, large salmon) in terms of weight (kg) and number of fish overall and by Salmon Fishing Area are provided in Table 3 for the years 2000 to 2016.
+Harvests of Atlantic salmon in the Labrador subsistence fisheries ranged from 15.6 t in 2000 to 42.4 t in 2015 (Table 3; Figure 3).
+With the exception of 2013, 2015 and 2016, the small salmon size group comprises greater than 50% of the total harvest by weight, usually greater than 70% by number of salmon harvested (Table 3).
+In terms of number of salmon harvested, the subsistence food fisheries annually harvested 4,800 to 11,100 small salmon over the period 2000 to 2016 and large salmon harvests ranged from 1,400 to 6,400 fish, with the peak catches of small salmon in 2011 and large salmon in 2013 (Table 3; Figure 3).

 There are annual variations in the harvest levels among the Salmon Fishing Areas in Labrador.
-On average over the period 2000 to 2015, the proportions of the total harvest, by number, of Atlantic salmon have been equally partitioned between SFA 1A and SFA 1B at about 30% each and the remaining 40% from the southern Labrador area (Table 3).
-For small salmon, the average over the 2000 to 2015 period has been 27% and 30% of the total for SFA 1A and 1B, respectively, with the highest percentage, 43%, from southern Labrador SFA 2 (Table 3; Figure 4).
-For large salmon numbers harvested, the percentages are more closely split among the three fishing areas, 36%, 32% and 32%, for SFA 1A, 1B and 2, respectively (Table 3; Figure 4).
+On average over the period 2000 to 2016, the proportions of the total harvest, by number, of Atlantic salmon have been equally partitioned between SFA 1A and SFA 1B at 30% each and the remaining 40% from the southern Labrador area (Table 3).
+For small salmon, the average by number over the 2000 to 2016 period has been 28% and 30% of the total for SFA 1A and 1B, respectively, with the highest percentage, 42% from southern Labrador SFA 2 (Table 3; Figure 4).
+For large salmon numbers harvested, the percentages are more closely split among the three fishing areas, 37%, 32% and 31%, for SFA 1A, 1B and 2, respectively (Table 3; Figure 4).

-Harvests are separated for the Labrador resident trout fishery (Table 4) and the aboriginal Food, Social and Ceremonial (FSC) fisheries (Table 5).
+Harvests are separated for the Labrador resident trout fishery (Table 4) and the aboriginal food, social and ceremonial (FSC) fisheries (Table 5).

 The harvests of Atlantic salmon in the Labrador resident trout fisheries decreased after 2003 as some individuals fishing under the Labrador resident licence began fishing and reporting within the aboriginal communities.
-Since 2004, the harvests of Atlantic salmon in the resident trout fishery have varied between 1.6t and 2.9t, representing between 345 to 921 small salmon, 93 to 365 large salmon, in total (Table 4).
-The majority of the resident trout fishery harvests of Atlantic salmon are taken in the southern Labrador SFA 2; on average 75% by weight, 78% by number over the period 2000 to 2015 (Table 4).
-Harvests in Lake Melville (SFA 1B) have averaged 24% by weight, and 21% by number of the total harvest and harvests in northern Labrador SFA 1A have been 1% or less of the total (Table 4).
+Since 2004, the harvests of Atlantic salmon in the resident trout fishery have varied between 1.6 t and 2.9 t, representing between 345 to 921 small salmon, 93 to 365 large salmon, in total (Table 4).
+The majority of the resident trout fishery harvests of Atlantic salmon are taken in the southern Labrador SFA 2; on average 58% by weight, 62% by number over the period 2004 to 2016 (Table 4).
+Harvests in Lake Melville (SFA 1B) have averaged 39% by weight, and 36% by number of the total harvest and harvests in northern Labrador SFA 1A have been approximately 2% of the total (Table 4).